 Most brain injury compensation claims are resolved between 1 year to 3years.
 However, brain injury claims come in different forms, each with its own complexities.
 The defendant’s refusal to accept liability and failure to agree on a settlement fee as well as other factors can stretch the claims process beyond 3years.

-Time Limit for Making Claims
+Time Limit for Making a Brain injury Claims

 With exception to cases involving children or where the victim may be mentally incapacitated, a three-year time limit is given to present claims.
 If the victim is dead, then the three-year time frame begins from the date of death.

-At Medical Negligence direct, we handle brain injury claims on a now win no fee basis.
+At Medical Negligence direct, we handle brain injury claims on a no win no fee basis.
 This means that you won’t have to pay upfront legal fees.
 We wouldn’t want you to put off making a claim because of money.
 Therefore, we would only charge you after the case is won and the claims are not successful, then you don’t owe us a penny.

 Contact A Specialist Solicitor Today For A Free Claim Assessment